Police powers to stop and search, enter private property and seize goods

 Where a warrant is granted to search for specific items of stolen property, the police have the power to seize other items not referred to in the warrant if they show the suspect may have been involved in another crime.

-If the police have seized certain articles after a search, you have no right to make the police return the articles and there is no time limit on how long the police can hold them.
-If you want to enquire about retrieving articles from the police you should write to the Chief Constable to establish if the property is to be used in evidence.
+If the police have seized certain items of yours after a search, you have no right to make the police return them.
+If you want to ask about retrieving articles from the police you should write to the Chief Constable to establish if the property is to be used in evidence.
 If the property is to be used as evidence, the Procurator Fiscal is responsible for its disposal and the Fiscal will deal with enquiries concerning the property.

 You may be able to take legal action to get a court order for the article(s) to be returned but this would be a complex process, for which legal advice would be needed.

 If you aren't happy with any aspect of police conduct, for example you don't think the police followed the code of practice when they searched you, you can make a complaint.
 In some circumstances you may also be able to take legal action, for example if you feel you were discriminated against.
-See Making a complaint or taking legal action against the police.
+See Complaints and legal action against the police.